Charlie9009/CI_MS1_MYGYM/README.md

 * In the video page Internet explorer cut the two bottom videos, It did not apply margins because of flexbox.
 I fixed it by adding a css rule *display flexbox* for html and *width 100%* for the body.

+* 404 page did not work so I created a 404.md file.
+Image did not work on 404 page either and it wa fixed with the correct filepath.

 ### Known bugs

 * Cant sign in to the page.
 This will be implemented in the future.